xinwenfu/VChat_TRUN/README.md

 			<img src="Images/I3-2.png" width=800>

-        3. Notice that a Terminal was opened when you clicked "Open" Now you should see the program output
+        3. Notice that a Terminal was opened when you clicked "Open" now you should see the program output

 			<img src="Images/I3-3.png" width=800>
-3. Ensure that the execution in not paused, click the red arrow (Top Left)
+3. Ensure that the execution is not paused, click the red arrow (Top Left)

 	<img src="Images/I3-4.png" width=800>